loteixeira/as3-msgpack/README.md

 * raw buffer -> String or ByteArray

 ## changes
 * The access interface has been totally modified.
-Now isn't possible to use singletons, when you need to read/write message pack data you'll need create an instance of the object.
+Now isn't possible to use singletons, to read/write message pack data you'll need create an object.
-* The names of classes and files were modified.
+* The names of classes and files were updated.
 The class MessagePack became MsgPack and the library MessagePack.swc became msgpack.swc.
 * Stream reading is available.
 If you read data from a buffer (IDataInput) and the object is not complete, the library stores the current status and then wait for more bytes.

 ## folders